Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 Here are specific take home details:

  2:10 - 3 PM on Monday (Group 1) and Wednesday (Group 2):  Tutorials and Guest Speakers
+ * Tutorials and guest speakers will be shared event with Bioinformatics Applications (taught by Dr. Jean Davidson)
  * Students will be placed in either Group 1 that meets Monday or Group 2 that meets Wednesday.
  * You only attend on Monday OR Wednesday.
 Not both.
 The content will be repeated.
- * We are divided to reduce the number of students on Zoom
+ * We are divided to reduce the number of students on Zoom.

  3 - 3:10 PM on Monday, Wednesday, and Friday: Get up and stretch.
 Move around.
 Get coffee, etc.